-If a KDC receives an AS-REQ message in which any of the KDCOptions are set, except for the DISABLE-TRANSITED-CHECK option, the KDC MUST return an error with the error code KDC ERR POLICY.
+If a KDC receives an AS-REQ message in which any of the KDCOptions are set, except for the DISABLE-TRANSITED-CHECK option, the KDC MUST return an error with the error code KDC_ERR_POLICY.

-In the AS Reply, key-expiration, starttime, renew-till and caddr optional fields MUST NOT be present.
+In the AS Reply, key-expiration, starttime and renew-till optional fields MUST NOT be present.
 The session key contained in the AS-REPLY (which MUST be identical to the session key in the ticket) MUST be etype des3-cbc-md5.